oh-lang/oh/wishlist.md

 ## inheritance and dynamic allocation

-We will likely use C/C++ to implement oh-lang at first, i.e., so that it transpiles to C/C++.
 In C++, a variable that is typed as a parent instance cannot be a child instance in disguise;
 if a child instance is assigned to the variable, the extra derived bits get sliced off.
 This helps avoid dynamic allocation, because the memory for the parent class instance can be allocated